Murders in the Rue Morgue (1971 film): Casting

 Hessler said that Vincent Price "was very upset that he wasn't in" the film "but I had nothing to do with that."
 He thought that Price was having contractual fights with American International Pictures (AIP) at the time.
 Hessler said that AIP hired Jason Robards "because of his name, and he was quite well respected.
 Most actors like to play a horror part at some point in their life, so he was brought onboard."

+Brooke Adams made her film debut, in a bit part as a nurse.

 Filming

-Filming started October 1970.
-The film was shot in Toledo and Madrid, Spain.
-Hessler commented that it was easier to film there, as "You couldn't shoot that in London unless you built sets."
+Principal photography began in October 1970.
+As a cost-cutting measure, filming took place in Toledo and Madrid, Spain.
+The theatre scenes were shot at Teatro Rojas, while the Charron estate was portrayed by the Palace of the Dukes of Osuna.
+Hessler commented that it was easier to film in Spain, as "You couldn't shoot that in London unless you built sets."

 Hessler said that Robards was "fine to work with" but, two weeks into filming, he told Hessler that he had the wrong part and wanted to be doing the other part.
 Hessler would have been happy to give him the other role, but by then it was too late.
 "It's always the monster who gets the best part in a horror picture, it's much more juicy", said Hessler.

 "We may have had too much fun", said Robards after production.
 "It's hard to tell."